-Stuart Pettigrew originally came from up through the Riverland.
-Stuart has a commercial interest in making sure the rivers are healthy, because it means he can continue his production on the farm.
-But also for personal reasons, he loves the river!
+Stuart Pettigrew originally came from the Riverland.
+Stuart has a commercial interest in making sure the rivers are healthy because it means that he can continue his production on the farm.
+Plus, he has a personal reason: he loves the river!

 Stuart achieved a higher production yield per megalitre of water through water efficiency measures.
-That was the key motivator which is the same for a lot of growers through the Murray–Darling Basin.
+This is also the key motivator for a lot of growers through the Murray–Darling Basin.

 The benchmark in areas like this used to be 20 to 25 tonnes per hectare of marketable fruit.
-Well, we’re aiming for 45 to 50 tonne of fruit per hectare.
+Now, we’re aiming for 45 to 50 tonne of fruit per hectare.

-In addition, stewardship of the river goes hand in hand with sustainable agriculture.
-Stuart is seeing areas that were abandoned five years ago now coming back into production, and that’s got to be good for rural communities like this one.
+Additionally, stewardship of the river goes hand in hand with sustainable agriculture.
+Stuart is seeing areas that were abandoned five years ago now coming back into production: that’s got to be good for rural communities like this one.